Frollins/unseen-worlds-explorer/local-sightings.md

 I found the door.

-Still dont know what my old bike wouldve cost me, but my gut told me it was nothing good."
+Still dont know what my old bike would've cost me, but my gut told me it was nothing good."
 -ANONYMOUS CASHIER

+#Gunther's Oak

+(REDACTED), a photographer.